Image

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

 As a Missouri driver, you have the right to refuse to perform a field test.
-If you are stopped and asked to perform field sobriety tests, contact a DUI attorney near you in Texas County, MO immediately.
-If you already completed a field test and were then arrested for a DUI in Missouri, your Texas County, MO DUI attorney will build a defense to your case or may even be able to suppress the field test evidence if they do not meet the rules of evidence in Missouri court.
+If you are stopped and asked to perform field sobriety tests, call a DUI attorney near you in Texas County, MO as soon as you can.
+If you already agreed to and performed a field test and have been arrested for a DUI in Missouri, your DUI attorney in Texas County, MO will build a defense to your case or may even be able to suppress the field test evidence if they do not meet the rules of evidence in Missouri court.

 Traffic Checkpoints in Texas County, MO

-A checkpoint is a temporary roadblock used to systematically screen drivers for behaviors like driving under the influence.
-There are federal laws allowing but regulating the carriage of DUI checkpoints, but each state has its own rules and some prohibit the use of checkpoints.
-Lawmakers in Missouri have discussed banning sobriety checkpoints, but curent Missouri law still allows their use.
+A checkpoint is a temporary roadblock used as a way to randomly check drivers for behaviors like driving under the influence.
+Federal law allows the use of DUI checkpoints by police departments, but they must meet certain standards.
+Missouri legislators have explored banning sobriety checkpoints, but curent Missouri law still allows their use.

-Police departments in Texas County and around Missouri do not use checkpoints as heavily as they did in the past, but it is still wise to familiarize yourself with your rights and the rules regulating checkpoints.
-If you are not sure, turn to a DUI attorney near you at (314) 900-HELP.
+Checkpoints in Texas County and throughout Missouri are not as prevalent as they once were, but it is still prudent to educate yourself on your rights and the rules regulating checkpoints.
+If you are not sure, call a DUI attorney near you at (314) 900-HELP.

 • organized by supervising law enforcement officers